 I'm not a big fan of a car payment.
-So, when my husband and I paid off our last vehicle loan around five years ago, we took a portion of the money we'd been paying our former lender each month and started a savings account.
+So, when my husband and I paid off our last vehicle loan several years ago, we took a portion of the money we'd been paying our former lender each month and started a savings account.

 Eventually, one of our vehicles died, and it was time to buy a replacement for our family.
-Instead of getting a cashier's check from the bank to cover the purchase, I decided I would pay for our new car with a credit card.
+Instead of getting a cashier's check from the bank to cover the purchase, I decided to pay for our new car with a credit card.

 Now, I would have liked to open a new credit card here to earn a sign-up bonus with my purchase.
 But the timing wasn't right.
-I was eight months pregnant with a high-risk pregnancy during the middle of a global pandemic.
-I had two elementary-aged kids at home 24/7 due to COVID-19 related school closures.
-And, I was working full-time.
+I was eight months pregnant with a high-risk pregnancy during the middle of a global pandemic, and I had two elementary-aged kids at home 24/7 due to school closures.
+Plus, I was working full-time.
 (Fun times!)

 Needless to say, life was hectic.
 Meanwhile, our need for a vehicle was immediate.

 Since I didn't have the time to apply and wait for a new credit card, I decided to use my Chase Sapphire Reserve®.
-With my Sapphire Reserve, I would earn points for each dollar I spent on the vehicle purchase.
-But, when I redeem those points with a Chase airline or hotel partner in the future, I knew that I might score an amazing travel deal and maximize my rewards value.
+With this card, I would earn points for each dollar I spent on the vehicle purchase.
+But when I redeem those points with a Chase airline or hotel partner in the future, I knew that I might score an amazing travel deal and maximize my rewards value.

-I knew that not every car dealer would be willing to let me pay for my vehicle purchase with a credit card.
+I knew not every car dealer would let me pay for my vehicle with a credit card.
 Businesses have to pay processing fees when they accept credit card payments, sometimes as high as 3% of the transaction.

 So, my husband did some online research and found several reliable used vehicles at local dealerships that were a good fit for our family of five.
 We set out to test drive them and pick our favorite.

 We were lucky.
-Despite the merchant processing fees, the auto dealer was willing to let us pay for the $8,500 car purchase with my Sapphire Reserve card.
-We had been prepared to walk away and keep looking, but in the end it wasn't necessary.
+Despite the merchant processing fees, the auto dealer was willing to let us pay for the $8,500 car purchase with my Chase Sapphire Reserve®.
+We'd been prepared to walk away and keep looking, but in the end it wasn't necessary.

-Step Four: I Paid My Credit Card Balance In Full.
+4. I Paid My Credit Card Balance in Full

 The following month, I used our savings to pay my credit card bill in full.
 Paying off the statement balance by the due date helped me avoid paying expensive interest fees.
-At the same time, I was able to earn an extra 8,500 Chase Ultimate Rewards points that I wouldn't have gotten if I'd paid with cash.
+At the same time, I earned an extra 8,500 Chase Ultimate Rewards points that I wouldn't have gotten if I'd paid with cash.

 Maximizing My Rewards

 I have no regrets about purchasing a car with my credit card.
-Because I hold the Sapphire Reserve, the 8,500 Chase Ultimate Rewards points I earned are worth 1.5 cents each if I redeem them for travel through the Ultimate Rewards portal.
+Because I used my Chase Sapphire Reserve®, the 8,500 Chase Ultimate Rewards points I earned are worth 1.5 cents each if I redeem them for travel through the Ultimate Rewards portal.
 However, I plan to transfer the points to a Chase airline or hotel partner down the road and hopefully get even more bang for my buck.

-Of course, I am a little disappointed that I missed the opportunity to use this large purchase to meet one (or even more than one) minimum spend requirements for a new credit card sign-up bonus.
+That said, I am a little disappointed I missed the opportunity to use this large purchase to meet a minimum spend requirement for a new credit card sign-up bonus.
 If our family hadn't needed a vehicle so quickly, this is the approach I would have taken.
-Then, my $8,500 purchase might have helped me qualify for a credit card with an attractive sign up bonus, such as one of the following.
+Then, my $8,500 purchase might have helped me qualify for a credit card with an attractive sign up bonus.

-1. Save the purchase price first.
-Most credit cards have high-interest fees compared with other types of financing, like auto loans.
-(The Federal Reserve says the average credit card interest rate — for accounts that assessed interest — was 16.28% in the fourth quarter of 2020.)
+- Save the purchase price first: Most credit cards have high interest fees compared with other types of financing, like auto loans.
 If you don't have enough cash set aside to buy a vehicle outright, you can probably find a better financing option.

-2. Find a good rewards credit card sign-up bonus.
-Consider boosting your points-earning potential with a new rewards credit card (or two), and use your large purchase to satisfy minimum spend requirements.
+- Find a good rewards credit card sign-up bonus: Consider boosting your points-earning potential with a new rewards credit card and use your large purchase to satisfy minimum spend requirements.